DerGeorg/xfce4-windowck-plugin/README.md

 Xfce panel plugin which allows to put the maximized window title and windows buttons on the panel.

 ## Whats new in this Fork?
-* In "*Only Maximized Windows*" Mode, the buttons disappear if a non maximized Window is getting in focus
+* In Plugin settings you can now configure a monitor number for every plugin instance
+  * So the plugin knows to which monitor it belongs and can now show in "*Only Maximized Windows*" only the maximized windows on the configured screen.
 * New Icon Pack![minimize](https://user-images.githubusercontent.com/22521386/145676169-79b267c9-b882-4eaf-81b7-ef4ee42efb13.png)
 ![minimize_focused_pressed](https://user-images.githubusercontent.com/22521386/145676170-13caf8f4-eef2-44ea-a409-80a6eb4675d0.png)
 ![maximize_focused_prelight](https://user-images.githubusercontent.com/22521386/145676173-c0a4e600-518c-4c76-876f-17a938c984ab.png)